How To Clean A Microwave: Eight Easy Ways

 Dish soap is one of the most effective ways to clean the inside of your microwave, as it easily cuts through grease and grime.
 It also leaves a fresh, clean scent, making your kitchen feel fresh and inviting.

-However, soap has a few drawbacks to cleaning your microwave.
-It can be difficult to evenly apply dish soap around the interior of your microwave, which can result in some areas being cleaned more thoroughly than others.
+There are a few drawbacks to using soap for cleaning your microwave.
+It can be difficult to evenly apply dish soap around the interior, which may result in some areas being cleaned more thoroughly than others.

 Overall, dish soap is an excellent option if you are looking for an effective and fast way to clean your microwave.
 Many people prefer soap over the strong smells of the other options.